Emergency Department During COVID-19

 - Essential care partners and visitors must strictly follow hospital protocols.
 If they do not, they may be asked to leave.

 - A mask will be provided to you when you enter the hospital.
-Please wear a mask at all times when in the hospital.
+You must wear a mask at all times when in the hospital.
 Wear the mask properly so that it covers your nose and mouth at all times.
 Please do not eat or drink during your visit as you have to wear your mask at all times.

 - Practice physical distancing and keep two metres from others as much as possible.